sclotaire/be-nc-news/README.md

 6. can access all comments of an article when user requests specific comments using article_id.
 Also refactored error handling out of app file into errorhandling file.
 Also seperated get api into its own controller file for extra clarity

+7. valid user can add comment using article id